Serbia covers 48,423 km, with about 18,000 km of primary roads (380 km motorways & 165 km of secondary highways) and 30,000 km of local roads.

 Sava 207 km of the river Sava with a good potential to gain the status of International Navigable route, and of sufficient level category to develop mutual interests of the countries through which the river transits (Slovenia, Croatia, Bosnia & Herzegovina (The Republic of Srpska) and Serbia)

 Velika Morava River Morava of significant length with long term planning underway to link the Danube to the Aegean Sea at Thessalonica.
 Significant advantages and a relatively well developed network of internal navigable routes as well as pier and port capacities and facilities in the Republic of Serbia constitute a good infrastructure base for further development.
-These plans are compatible with the defined policies of the EU concerning the transfer of part of transport sector to river and integral transport.
+These plans are compatible with the defined policies of the EU concerning the transfer of part of transport sector to

 There were two main airports in Serbia; Belgrade & Nis: Airport in Nis was heavily damaged during the war but project of reconstruction have started; Belgrade Airport - Favorable location and modernization plan has been prepared.